-- Cultivate an Employer Network When considering employer outreach, HVRP grant recipients often think in terms of sales and marketing, but building an employer network is more than that.
-It is an opportunity to establish trust amongst employers that will someday interview the veteran.
-Take a step back and think about who you know the answer is the beginning of your program's employer network.
-That network will include contacts from your agency and individual staff members. - Leverage Connections Use your connections as a gateway into the local employer community.
+Cultivate an Employer Network - When considering employer outreach, HVRP grant recipients often think in terms of sales and marketing, but building an employer network is more than that.
+It is an opportunity to establish trust among employers that will someday interview the veteran.
+Take a step back and think about who you know - the answer is the beginning of your program's employer network.
+That network will include contacts from your agency and individual staff members.

+- Leverage Connections Use your connections as a gateway into the local employer community.
 Asking an employer who has successfully hired an HVRP participant to make introductions and share positive experiences is more effective.
-It is the employer version of "word of mouth." - Agency-wide Commitment Everyone involved in the agency should be able to speak on behalf of HVRP with potential employers.
+It is the employer version of "word of mouth."
+As outlined in the Collaboration section above, the partnership between an HVRP grant recipient and their local AJC is critical, particularly for the placement process. - Agency-wide Commitment Everyone involved in the agency should be able to speak on behalf of HVRP with potential employers.
 Provide all staff with talking points and marketing materials so they are prepared when the opportunity arises. - Take Your Time Building relationships with employers takes time.
 Asking for too much too soon can turn off a potential partner.
 Ideally, during the first conversation, the only thing requested from the employer is their time.
-HVRP staff should focus on listening and learning what the employer needs, like the initial conversation with a veteran.
-Over time, you will make more involved requests for informational interviews or client placements.

-- Understand the Value Added Hiring, developing, and retaining talented staff is the biggest challenge of any employer.
+HVRP staff should focus on listening and learning what the employer needs, like the initial conversation staff would have with a veteran.
+Over time, you will make more involved requests for informational interviews or client placements. - Understand the Value Added Hiring, developing, and retaining talented staff is the biggest challenge of any employer.
 HVRP's extensive assessment and case management process can help employers find good candidates whose skills and preferences match the opportunity. - Ongoing Employer Support The relationship with an employer does not end at placement.
 Regular check-ins, ongoing support, and recognition can strengthen the employer relationship and provide opportunities to address any potential issues. - Engage Beyond Employment Inviting employer partners to visit your agency, attend events, or volunteer creates a connection and may increase commitment to your program.
 Participating in employer-sponsored or the local Chamber of Commerce events reinforces the two-way nature of the relationship.

-Tip from the field: Host employer recognition breakfasts or gatherings to highlight successful relationships with employers - then network with who they know!
+Tip from the field: Host employer recognition breakfasts or gatherings to highlight successful relationships with employers - then network with those they know!